Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6

 The notion of locally non-discrete group (or even pseudogroup) first appeared in \cite{REBELO_ENS} after previous works by A. Shcherbakov, I. Nakai, and E. Ghys, see \cite{AASh,nakai,GHYS}.
 The notion was further elaborated in \cite{LORAY_REBELO}.
 The main common tool of \cite{REBELO_ENS} and \cite{LORAY_REBELO} is the construction of certain vector fields obtained as a sort of limit of certain dynamics in the group/pseudogroup in question which allow for a detailed analysis of the corresponding group dynamics.
 In turn, the method put forward in those papers ensures the existence of the desired vector fields for locally non-discrete (pseudo-) groups provided there is a local expansion in the dynamics: typically, we would like some element in group to have a fixed point where all its eigenvalues are of modulus greater than~$1$.
-This issue poses major difficulties to extend these methods to situations where the dynamics does not include a local expansion, as it happens for example in \cite{REBELO_REIS}.
-In particular, the issue about local expansion becomes particularly challenging when the dynamics of $\Gamma$ (or $\Gamma^{\ast}$) is discussed.
-Indeed, whereas there are large sets of parameters for which the action of $\Gamma$ is locally non-discrete, this action always preserves a volume-form on $S_{A,B,C,D}$ (cf. Section \ref{SEC:VOLUME_FORM}) so that the dynamics of elements in $\Gamma$ {\it never}\, includes an expansion.
-Clearly, this prevents us from using the mentioned technique of ``vector fields'' and hence forced us to look for new methods to provide insight into the dynamics in question.
+By way of contrast, elements of $\AUTOGROUP$ all preserve the same volume form (cf. Section \ref{SEC:VOLUME_FORM}) and therefore never have repelling fixed points.
+So we must pursue different arguments.